killbasa/killbasa/README.md

 I'm studying to be a Software Engineer and learn as much as I can through my projects.

-Easiest way to reach me would be on Discord: `Killbasa#0063`

 #### Stats
 <div>
   <a href="https://github.com/killbasa">